 What people are saying about the Bluebonnet Rescue Horse Training Challenge

 – “This was my first year I had a great time, friendly people everywhere.
 I plan on training again next year.” – Shauna P.

 – ” I really LOVED seeing everybody’s freestyle routines!
 Rescue horses are AMAZING!
 Can’t wait for next year!” – Ryalin H.

 – ” In the last three years that I have been a part of the Challenge, I have never seen competition so good!
 Congrats to everyone who participated!
 You guys all did a fantastic job!
 Keep up the good work and know you have made a major difference in all of these horses’ lives!” – Kristy T.

-The Bluebonnet Rescue Horse Training Challenge is a competition in which volunteer foster homes and professional trainers work with a Bluebonnet Equine Humane Society foster horse for four months (starting in June 2017) and will compete in the Challenge at the 2017 Bluebonnet Horse Expo on October 21, 2017.
+The Bluebonnet Rescue Horse Training Challenge is a competition in which volunteer foster homes and professional trainers work with a Bluebonnet Equine Humane Society foster horse for four months and compete in the Challenge at the 2018 Bluebonnet Horse Expo in Austin, Texas.

 The goals of the Challenge are to:

 - Introduce the public to talented rescue horses

 - Showcase the training abilities of Bluebonnet foster homes